strowk/foxy-contexts/README.md

 cd foxy-contexts/examples/list_current_dir_files_tool
 npx @modelcontextprotocol/inspector go run main.go
 ```
-, then once inspector is started in browser open http://localhost:6274 and try to use list-current-dir-files.
+, then once inspector is started in browser open url it has printed and try to use list-current-dir-files.

 Here's the code of that example from [examples/list_current_dir_files_tool/main.go](https://github.com/strowk/foxy-contexts/blob/main/examples/list_current_dir_files_tool/main.go) (in real world application you would probably want to split it into multiple files):

 ```go
 package main